Rust-GCC/gccrs/gcc/config/riscv/zicond.md

 ;; Similarly, but the condition and true/false values are reversed ;;
 ;; Note the case where the condition is reversed, but not the true/false ;; values.
-Or vice-versa is not handled because we don't support 4->3 ;; splits.
+Or vice versa is not handled because we don't support 4->3 ;; splits.
 (define_split
   [(set (match_operand:X 0 "register_operand")